How We Give Back

 Our team regularly volunteers to serve meals and work with organizations offering hunger stopgaps.
 We pack fresh fruits and vegetables, make sandwiches and serve dinners with NY Common Pantry, City Harvest and the Bowery Mission.

-In February 2017, we gathered viable Roland® samples from around the office and sorted, packed and donated 700 pounds of food to City Harvest.
+Quarterly we gather viable Roland® samples from around the office and sort, pack and donate to City Harvest.

 Give us a challenge.